k2view-academy/K2View-Academy/articles/17_fabric_credentials/02a_fabric_credentials_list_commands.md

-# Fabric Credentials List Commands
+# Fabric Authorization Credentials List Commands

 The following table describes the methods to see the access control information using Fabric `LIST` commands.